pixotech/performance-workshop/deck.md

 # Balance of Performance

-App <-> Single File Website <-> All separate files
+App Single Request <-> Few Large Requests <-> Lots Small Requests

--
-- How fast does the site update?
+- How fast does your site update?
 - What connection does your user have?

 ---

 # There is no one best, most performant website
-it depends on your user's use cases
+it depends on your use case

 ---